marcnol/pyHiM/docs/source/contributor/dev_process.md

 # Development process

 ## Branching model
-The following branches will always exist in pyHiM:
+The following branches will always exist in *pyHiM*:

 * The `master` branch: reference branch of stable versions.
 We use the tag [versioning](https://semver.org/) systems.
 * The `development` branch: features stable but pre-release features.
 Use at your own risk.